Invesco Mortgage Capital (NYSE:IVR) Stock Price Down 7.5%

 The company also recently disclosed a quarterly dividend, which was paid on Tuesday, January 26th.
 Stockholders of record on Tuesday, January 12th were issued a dividend of $0.08 per share.
 This represents a $0.32 annualized dividend and a dividend yield of 8.33%.
 The ex-dividend date of this dividend was Monday, January 11th.
 This is a positive change from Invesco Mortgage Capital’s previous quarterly dividend of $0.05.
 Invesco Mortgage Capital’s dividend payout ratio (DPR) is presently 16.67%.

-A number of hedge funds have recently made changes to their positions in IVR.
-Transcend Wealth Collective LLC acquired a new stake in Invesco Mortgage Capital in the 3rd quarter valued at $27,000.
+A number of hedge funds have recently made changes to their positions in the stock.
+Transcend Wealth Collective LLC bought a new position in Invesco Mortgage Capital in the 3rd quarter valued at $27,000.
 Teacher Retirement System of Texas bought a new position in Invesco Mortgage Capital in the 3rd quarter valued at $32,000.
 XR Securities LLC bought a new position in Invesco Mortgage Capital in the 3rd quarter valued at $32,000.
-Montag A & Associates Inc. bought a new position in Invesco Mortgage Capital in the 4th quarter valued at $32,000.
-Finally, Avantax Advisory Services Inc. bought a new position in Invesco Mortgage Capital in the 3rd quarter valued at $33,000.
+Montag A & Associates Inc. bought a new stake in shares of Invesco Mortgage Capital during the fourth quarter worth $32,000.
+Finally, Avantax Advisory Services Inc. bought a new stake in shares of Invesco Mortgage Capital during the third quarter worth $33,000.
 51.33% of the stock is currently owned by institutional investors and hedge funds.

 About Invesco Mortgage Capital (NYSE:IVR)